Sharko64/Game-Of-Life/README.md

 # Game of Life

-Shell version of the game.
+Bash script version of the game.